hashicorp/terraform-provider-google/website/docs/r/google_kms_crypto_key.html.markdown

 A CryptoKey is an interface to key material which can be used to encrypt and decrypt data.
 A CryptoKey belongs to a Google Cloud KMS KeyRing.

 ~> Note: CryptoKeys cannot be deleted from Google Cloud Platform.
 Destroying a Terraform-managed CryptoKey will remove it from state and delete all CryptoKeyVersions, rendering the key unusable, but **will not delete the resource on the server**.
+When Terraform destroys these keys, any data previously encrypted with these keys will be irrecoverable.
+For this reason, it is strongly recommended that you add lifecycle hooks to the resource to prevent accidental destruction.

 ## Example Usage